Loosely based on Drabble’s own experiences, a compelling, beautifully written novel following three generations of women in one family

 “Insightful and atmospherically convincing”

 Dame Margaret Drabble was born in Sheffield in 1939 and was educated at Newnham College, Cambridge.
-She is the author of eighteen highly acclaimed novels including The Millstone, the trilogy comprising The Radiant Way, A Natural Curiosity and The Gates of Ivory and most recently The Pure Gold Baby.
+She is the author of twenty highly acclaimed novels.
 She has also written biographies, screenplays and was the editor of the Oxford Companion to English Literature.
 She was appointed CBE in 1980, and made DBE in the 2008 Honours list.
 She was also awarded the 2011 Golden PEN Award for a Lifetime’s Distinguished Service to Literature.
 She is married to the biographer Michael Holroyd.